Gloria Duffy: Board service, board leadership, professional committees, advisory boards

-−She has served on the Science, Arms Control and International Security Committee of the American Association for the Advancement of Science and on the selection committee for the Science and Technology Policy Fellows program.
+−She has been on the Science, Arms Control and International Security Committee of the American Association for the Advancement of Science and on the selection committee for the Science and Technology Policy Fellows program.

-She is a member of the Council on Foreign Relations, the Silicon Valley Capital Club and the Lafayette United Methodist Church.
+She is a member of the Council on Foreign Relations and the Lafayette United Methodist Church.

 Teaching, books and other publications, Congressional testimony

 Duffy has team-taught an arms control course at Stanford University, as well as guest-lectured at various colleges and universities.
 As communications director for the Arms Control Association, in Washington, D.C., from 1978 to 1980, she was editor of the magazine, Arms Control Today.
 She oversees The Commonwealth magazine at the Commonwealth Club, and oversaw publication of Each a Mighty Voice: A Century of Speeches from The Commonwealth Club of California, Heyday Books, 2004.

 Duffy is the author or editor of a number of books and articles.
 Her first policy report was Power Politics: The Nuclear Industry and Nuclear Exports, with Dr. Gordon Adams, published by the Council on Economic Priorities in 1978, followed by Soviet Nuclear Energy: Domestic and International Policies, published in 1979 by the Rand Corporation.
 This was followed by the textbook Blacker and Duffy, International Arms Control Issues and Agreements, Stanford University Press, 1984 and Duffy, et al. Compliance and the Future of Arms Control, Ballinger, 1988.
 She has published articles in journals in her field such as International Security, the Bulletin of the Atomic Scientists, Arms Control Today and Science Magazine, and contributed chapters to many edited volumes on international security and foreign policy.

 Duffy's chapters in jointly authored books with other scholars have sometimes been based on her lectures or speeches.
 For example, in 1993, she spoke at the Arab and Israeli-attended Ginosar Conference in Tel Aviv on possible application of treaty verification measures developed in East–West arms control to Middle East security agreements.
 This presentation was later published in the book, Confidence Building and Verification: Prospects in the Middle East, edited by Shai Feldman.